Last updated on April 9, 2026

 It’s generally better to buy individual booster boxes over cases.
 But the real answer to this question depends on your budget and what set you’d like to buy.

 Sometimes cases go less than buying boxes individually, and sometimes they go for far more.
-It depends on the stock of the seller and how desperate they are to offload the material before new cases come in to the store.
+It depends on the stock of the seller and how desperate they are to offload the material before new cases come in.

 Is It Better to Buy Boxes or Packs?